 Here are 5 great books I have read recently along with an artwork that goes with each.

-I’ve included Amazon affiliate links for your convenience, and The Art Curator for Kids receives a small commission off of purchases made through these links.
+I’ve included Amazon affiliate links for your convenience, and Art Class Curator receives a small commission off of purchases made through these links.
 Thank you for your support! 🙂

 A Surreal World

 1Q84 is not a book I would normally have picked up, but two of my friends had read it and said they loved it, so I went with it.
 I am so glad I did.
 The 952 pages of this book tell a beautiful love story that is filled with enigmas and things that don’t make any sense.
 By the end of the book, nothing will shock you about the story because you are so used to this fanciful alternate world and its mysteries.